bansakai/ZERO/README.md

 ### Updates:

-1. Download Latest Update from [here.](https://syncade.gg/zero/update)
+1. If the client is out-of-date, download the latest update from [here.](https://syncade.gg/zero/update)
 2. Drag entire Patch folder into game location, and open `update.bat.`
 3. Demonstration:<br><br>
 ![How to Update](https://github.com/bansakai/ZERO/blob/main/Resources/HowToUpdate.gif)